 1 – Elite Hot Towel Cabinet – Mini

 It is right to call it a mini towel warmer cabinet.
-This can hold at best, two large bath towels or twelve small wash cloth towels.
+This can hold about two large bath towels or twelve small wash cloth towels.
 It is capable of maintaining a regular temperature between 150 to 160 degrees.

 Another great feature is the internal temperature mechanism, which helps to keep the unit from overheating.
 The heating elements are hidden behind the insulated cabinet.
 This unit is suitable for both home and commercial use applications.